 An Edinburgh International Festival event

-'Staffa' is a new collaborative work depicting visions of Staffa, the uninhabited Hebridean island.
+Drop in to the National Library and immerse yourself in a new collaborative work depicting visions of the uninhabited Hebridean island of Staffa.

-Created by BAFTA and Grierson award-winning filmmaker Gerry Fox and acclaimed composer Ned Bigham, and commissioned by Creative Scotland, the piece pays homage to Felix Mendelssohn's famous 1829 visit to the haunting Fingal's Cave on Staffa.
+Created by BAFTA and Grierson-award-winning filmmaker Gerry Fox and acclaimed composer Ned Bigham, 'Staffa' pays homage to composer Felix Mendelssohn's famous 1829 visit to the island's Fingal's Cave.

-'Staffa' explores the unique hexagonal, basalt column formations of the interior of the cave and its surroundings in three simultaneously contrasting weather conditions, sunny, rainy and stormy.
+The piece explores the unique hexagonal, basalt column formations of the interior of the cave and its surroundings in three simultaneously contrasting weather conditions — sunny, rainy and stormy.

-There is a live performance at the Usher Hall on 27 August, with music performed by the BBC Scottish Symphony Orchestra.
+There is a live performance of 'Staffa' at the Usher Hall, Edinburgh, on 27 August, with music performed by the BBC Scottish Symphony Orchestra.